Assistantship structure and definition

 Graduate assistantship time limit policy

-Graduate Assistantship positions, funded by Graduate Study and Lifelong Learning, are limited to two years for master’s degree students and four years for doctoral students.
+Graduate Assistantship positions, funded by Oakland University Graduate School, are limited to two years for master’s degree students and four years for doctoral students.
 If units wish to continue supporting a student beyond this time, it requires position funding from the school or college.

 Council of Graduate Schools resolution